What is Free Float Market Capitalization?

 - Strategic holding = 1,000 shares

-- Number of shares not available for trading = Promoter Holding + Locked shares with Shareholders + Strategic Holding
+- Number of shares unavailable for trading = Promoter Holding + Locked shares with Shareholders + Strategic Holding

 Advantages

-- The free float index represents the market sentiments more rationally and accurately as it considers only active traded shares in the market and no promoter or any shareholder holding major % can influence the market easily
+- The free float index represents the market sentiments more rationally and accurately.
+This is because it considers only actively traded shares in the market, and no promoter or shareholder holding a major percentage - can easily influence the market.

-- The scope of the index under free float becomes much wider as the companies which have large market capitalization or low-free floating shares can now be considered in the composition of the index.
-Under the free-float market capitalization, since only the company’s only free-floating capital is taken into consideration, it becomes possible to include these types of companies in the index in order which increases the ground play
+- The scope of the index under free float becomes much wider as companies with large market capitalization or low-free floating shares can now be considered in the composition of the index.
+Under the free-float market capitalization, since only the company’s free-floating capital is considered, it is possible to include these types of companies in the index to increase the ground play.

-- Large free-floating shares have less volatility in their shares as more shares are actively traded in the market, and fewer people have the power to increase or decrease the share price significantly.
-On the other hand, shares with less free-float are likely to see more price volatility as it takes fewer trades to move the share price
+- Large free-floating shares have less volatility in their claims as more shares are actively traded in the market, and fewer people have the power to increase or decrease the share price significantly.
+On the other hand, claims with less free-float are likely to see more price volatility as it takes fewer trades to move the share price.

-- Globally it is considered to be the best method to use and is being used as the industry best practice.
-Almost all major indices of the world, like the FTSE, S&P STOXX, etc. are weighted under this method.
-The Nasdaq-100’s Exchange Traded Fund QQQ is also weighted on the free-floating basis.
-In India, both the NSE and BSE use the free-float method to calculate their benchmark indices, Nifty and Sensex, respectively, and assigning weight to stocks in the index
+- It is considered the best method and is the industry’s best practice.
+Almost all major indices of the world, like the FTSE, S&P STOXX, etc., are weighted under this method.
+In addition, the NASDAQ-100’s Exchange Traded Fund QQQ is also weighted free-floating.
+In India, both the NSE and BSE use the free-float method to calculate their benchmark indices – Nifty and Sensex – and assign weight to stocks in the index.

 How should investors use Free Float information?

-A risk-averse investor looks to invest in the shares generally where there is large free-floating of shares, which in turn results in less share price volatility.
-The share is actively traded, which also increases the volume of share, giving the investor an easy exit in case of a loss.
-The shareholding of the promoter party is also less, therefore, giving the retail investor more voting rights and power to actively participate in the company’s initiatives and express his opinion and solutions to the board.
+A risk-averse investor generally looks to invest in the shares with a large free-floating of claims, resulting in less share price volatility.
+In addition, the percentage is actively traded, increasing the volume of shares, giving the investor an easy exit in case of a loss.
+The shareholding of the promoter party is also less, giving the retail investor more voting rights and power to actively participate in the company’s initiatives and express their opinion and solutions to the board.

 Development of Free-Float Factor in BSE Sensex (India)

-In India, the Bombay Stock Exchange has developed a platform whereby each company listed on the exchange needs to submit the shareholding pattern of the companies quarterly.
-It is done to determine the free-float factor which the Exchange adjusts to the full market capitalization method.
-It is rounded off to the higher multiple of 5, and each company is categorized into one of the 20 bands given below.
-A Free-float factor of say 0.55 means that only 55% of the market capitalization of the company will be considered for index calculation.
+In India, the Bombay Stock Exchange has developed a platform whereby each listed company must submit its shareholding patterns quarterly.
+It determines the free-float factor, which the exchange adjusts to the full market capitalization method.
+It is rounded off to the higher multiple of 5, and each company is categorized into one of the 20 bands mentioned below.
+A free-float factor, e.g., 0.55, means that only 55% of the company’s market capitalization will be considered for index calculations.

 Free-Float Bands